Azure-Samples/azure-sdk-for-js-samples/samples/storage/README.md

 - typescript
 products:
 - azure
-description: "These code samples will show you how to manage Compute using Azure SDK for Typescript."
+description: "These code samples will show you how to manage Storage using Azure SDK for Typescript."
-urlFragment: compute
+urlFragment: storage
 ---

-# Getting started - Managing Compute using Azure typescript SDK
+# Getting started - Managing Storage using Azure typescript SDK

-These code samples will show you how to manage Compute using Azure SDK for Typescript.
+These code samples will show you how to manage Storage using Azure SDK for Typescript.

 ## Features

 This project framework provides examples for the following services:

-### Compute
+### Storage
-* Using the Azure SDK for Typescript - Compute Management Library [@azure/arm-compute](https://www.npmjs.com/package/@azure/arm-compute) for the [Azure Compute API](https://docs.microsoft.com/en-us/rest/api/compute/)
+* Using the Azure SDK for Typescript - Storage Management Library [@azure/arm-storage](https://www.npmjs.com/package/@azure/arm-storage) for the [Azure Storage API](https://docs.microsoft.com/en-us/rest/api/storagerp/)

 ### Installation